t-arf/Projects-Portfolio/Web App with Python and Flask/README.md

-In this project , we are going to focus on the following learning objectives:
+In this project , these are the following learning objectives:

 Create Web Applications with Flask
 Use Templates with Flask Applications